 In 1997, the government established the Ministry of the Environment and Natural Resources.

-On 13 January 2001, an earthquake measuring 7.7 on the Richter magnitude scale caused a landslide that killed more than 800 people.
+On 13 January 2001, an earthquake that measured 7.7 on the Richter magnitude scale caused a landslide that killed more than 800 people.

-On 13 February 2001, another earthquake killed 255 people and damaged about 20% of the country's housing.
+On 13 February 2001, an earthquake killed 255 people and damaged about 20% of the country's housing.

 In 2001, the United States dollar replaced the colón as the currency of El Salvador.

-Until 2004, Salvadorans favoured the Nationalist Republican Alliance (ARENA), voting in ARENA presidents in every election until 2009.
+Until 2004, Salvadorans favoured the Nationalist Republican Alliance (ARENA), voting in ARENA presidents in every election since 1989 until 2009.

 On 1 October 2005, the Santa Ana Volcano spewed a cloud of ash, hot mud and rocks that fell on nearby villages and caused two deaths.